ibrahimGamal01/Coding/1.Hashing/README.md

-### Birthday Paradox Code Explanation
+### Code Explanation

-#### Problem Statement
 Calculate the probability that at least two students out of 200 share the same last four digits of their Social Security number.

 #### Input
 - `numStudents`: The number of students (200 in this case).
-- `numPossibleDigits`: The total number of possible last four digits of Social Security numbers (10000, as there are 10000 possible combinations from 0000 to 9999).
+- `numPossibleDigits`: total num of possibilities last four digits of Social Security numbers
+   - (10000, as there are 10000 possible combinations from 0000 to 9999).

 #### Output
 - The probability that at least two students have the same last four digits.

-#### Method
-This problem is analogous to the Birthday Paradox, where we calculate the probability that in a group of people, at least two have the same birthday.
-Here, instead of birthdays, we are considering the last four digits of Social Security numbers.

-#### Detailed Code Explanation

 #### Walkthrough
 1. **Initialization**: Start with `probabilityNoMatch` as 1 (100%).